citr0net/citr0mods/README.md

 Run apply.py to install.
 You must be on end-4 to sucessfully install.

 > [!TIP]
-> You may need to restart hyprland (log off and on again) so the applications get their own workspaces, hyprland will not automanically do that for you.

-> [!NOTE]
-> If you installed spotify through pacman (aka spotify-launcher).
-You will need to modify the specialWindows.conf to say spotify-launcher instead of spotify in all instances.
-I will add this functionality later.
+> If you are not reinstalling, you will need to hit `y` for restarting!

 #### Join the net: